final-form/final-form/README.md

 `true` if the form is currently being submitted asynchronously. `false` otherwise.

+#### `touched: { [string]: boolean }`

+An object full of booleans, with a boolean value for each field name denoting whether that field is `touched` or not.
+Note that this is a flat object, so if your field name is `addresses.shipping.street`, the `touched` value for that field will be available under `touched['addresses.shipping.street']`.

 #### `valid?: boolean`

 `true` if neither the form nor any of its fields has a validation or submission